When Heaven Went Silent and the Trumpets Started — Modern Paraphrase | nocap.bible

 The Seventh Seal and the Silence 🤫

-Here's the thing that should stop you in your tracks: the prayers of the saints — your prayers, the church's prayers across centuries — aren't floating off into nothing.
+Here's the thing that should stop you in your tracks: the prayers of the — your prayers, the prayers across centuries — aren't floating off into nothing.
 They rise before God, and when the time is right, they come back to earth as fire.
-Every prayer matters.
+Every matters.
 Every single one. 🙏

 The First Trumpet — Hail, Fire, and Blood 🔥

 The seven with the seven trumpets prepared to blow them.
-The imagery here echoes the plagues God sent on — and that's not a coincidence.
+The imagery here echoes the God sent on — and that's not a coincidence.
 What God did to free His people then, He does on a cosmic scale now.

-The first blew his trumpet, and hail and fire came raining down, mixed with blood, thrown upon the earth.
+The first blew his trumpet, and hail and came raining down, mixed with blood, thrown upon the earth.
 A third of the earth was burned up.
 A third of the trees were burned up.
 All the green grass was burned up.

 A third.
 Not everything — but enough to be devastating.
 These judgments are massive, but they're also measured.
 Even in wrath, there's restraint.
 God is sending warnings, not yet bringing the final end.
 The scale of destruction is staggering, but it's still a fraction — still leaving room. ⚡